The American black bear is the smallest and most widely distributed bear species in North America.

 Nutrition

-Black bears are omnivores which means that they eat a variety of foods including fruits, grasses, meat, berries, nuts, carrion, and insects.
+Black bears are omnivores, meaning they eat various foods, including fruits, grasses, meat, berries, nuts, carrion, and insects.
 They also tend to utilize crops if they are available.
-Since human settlements are located close to many parts of their range, and their habitat is being used more and more for recreational purposes, the American black bear has adapted to include a variety of human-related foods in their diet such as refuse, birdseed, agricultural products, and honey from apiaries.
+Since human settlements are located close to many parts of their range, and their habitat is being used more and more for recreational purposes, the American black bear has adapted to include a variety of human-related foods in their diet, such as refuse, birdseed, agricultural products, and honey from apiaries.

 At the Zoo, black bears receive a specialized ground carnivore diet, a prepared omnivore chow, and produce.
 One of the favorite forms of food enrichment are mealworms.